 It would be very easy to spend at least half of a day here, to tour the entire property.

 While walking through the museum, a wild rattlesnake slithered across the sidewalk right in front of me.
 You really have to watch where you step because if I hadn’t been paying attention, I would have stepped right on this little guy.
 He slid off into the rocks and brush and I got one last photo before he disappeared.
-What a colorful tail!

 Website: Visit the official website for updated pricing and a full listing of their hours of operation.